EvanDiamantidis/TryHackMe/Metasploit/3. Meterpreter/README.md

 5.2: What is the target domain?

-To get this information we need to push the current meterpreter shell to the background and use "post/windows/gather/enum_domain".
+To get this information we need to push the current meterpreter shell to the background for a second so we can use the "post/windows/gather/enum_domain" module.
 ```
 background
 ```
-Alternatively, we can use
+Alternatively, we can use:
 ```
 Ctrl + Z
 ```
-Now that the process is running in the background we proceed to use the "enum_domain" module.
+Now that the process is running in the background, we may proceed with the "enum_domain" module.
 ```
 use post/windows/gather/enum_domain
 ```